 Gartner has found that there are several obstacles that businesses face in regards to their mobile apps:

-- Most traditional development practices, such as those applied to website creation, don’t fit the needs of mobile projects.
+- Shifting to Modern Practices: Most traditional development practices, such as those applied to website creation, don’t fit the needs of mobile projects.

-- These rapid changes call for an equally fast development and deployment cycle, which can put considerable pressure on the organization.
+- Keeping Up with Trends: These rapid changes call for an equally fast development and deployment cycle, which can put considerable pressure on the organization.

 In order to address these issues, Gartner makes three key recommendations:

-- In addition, companies should be utilizing all test types — functional, performance and load and user experience — to gauge the effectiveness of their mobile apps.
+- Mobile Application Testing: In addition, companies should be utilizing all test types — functional, performance and load and user experience — to gauge the effectiveness of their mobile apps.

-- Companies should also seek to analyze how applications are being leveraged by actual users in order to make the necessary improvements.
+- Updating Based on User Experiences: Companies should also seek to analyze how applications are being leveraged by actual users in order to make the necessary improvements.

 Lee Barnes, founder and CTO of Utopia Solutions, noted recently that there are several items that teams should consider as they run mobile app testing processes.
 These are specific to different areas of the app, including the network, installation, performance, interrupt, and device integration.